AVEVA/CONNECT-data-services-developer-docs/content/set-up/roles/roles-procedure.md

 # Add a role

 Roles are used to manage access to assets, resources, and services.
-By default, the new role does not have any access granted or denied.
-Follow this procedure to create a role.
+By default, a new role does not have any access granted or denied.

+## Prerequisite

+You must have the role of Tenant Administrator to add and manage roles.

+## Procedure

+To create a role:

 1. In the left pane, select **Security** > **Roles**.